-Day 14: Your guide will pick you up at the hotel by private car and transfer you to the airport for your flight to Saigon.
-On arrival, your Vietnam guide and private car will pick you up to begin a full day city tour of Ho Chi Minh City — still called Saigon by many locals.
+Day 14: Your guide will arrive at the hotel by private car and transfer you to the airport for your flight to Saigon.
+On arrival, your new guide and private car will begin a full day city tour of Ho Chi Minh City — still called Saigon by many locals.
 Visit the city's bustling Chinatown (Cholon) and Thien Hau Temple.
-From the temple take a cyclo ride — the most appropriate and unusual way to explore Cholon — to the lively Binh Tay Market and a lacquerware factory where workers continue this ancient tradition.
+From the temple take a cyclo ride to the lively Binh Tay Market and a lacquerware factory where workers continue this ancient tradition.
 Our tour continues to the War Museum and the former Presidential Palace.
 From the palace it's best to travel on foot (but your car will be available at all times) to visit the major sights of colonial Ho Chi Minh City.

-The bustle of Vietnamese life is everywhere in Saigon.
 Within this teeming metropolis remain 300 years of timeless traditions and the beauty of an ancient culture.
-We sightsee in Cholon, a huge Chinese neighborhood to the west of the city and visit Notre Dame Cathedral, the Jade Emperor Pagoda, and the Ben Thanh Market (Saigon's central market).
+We sight see in Cholon, a huge Chinese neighborhood to the west of the city and visit Notre Dame Cathedral, the Jade Emperor Pagoda, and the Ben Thanh Market (Saigon's central market).
 Its surrounding streets make up one of the city's liveliest areas.
 After this historical visit, it's time for a scoop of fantastic ice cream at Fanny's, a quaint little parlor with French atmosphere.
 Stroll and explore the trendy boutiques and shops on Ton That Thiep Street.
 Overnight at our hotel in Saigon.

 Day 15: We depart early for Cai Be — deep in the heart of the Mekong Delta.
 Embark on your private deluxe junk (boat) to cruise to Cai Be's colorful floating market.
-We'll also visit a local home factory producing rice paste, rice pop corn and coconut candies.
-We'll return onboard cruising on to the Evergreen Islands — located on the Mekong River, through large networks of meandering tributaries, criss–crossed with countless canals.
-Visit a fish market and Unicorn Island, which has a large fruit orchard where we will sample diverse types of fruit and tea mixed with bee honey.
-Board a smaller rowed sampan boat to navigate further into the winding and tiny canals which offer a close-up view of daily river life.
-We have lunch on the Turtle Island at a restaurant for Mekong Delta specialties.
-After lunch, we continue to Vinh Long — absorbing the passing landscapes and typical rural life on the Mekong Delta.
+We'll also visit a home factory producing rice paste, rice pop corn and coconut candies.
+We'll cruise on to the Evergreen Islands — located on the Mekong River.
+Visit a fish market and Unicorn Island, which has a large fruit orchard where we can sample a variety of fruit and tea mixed with bee honey.
+Board a rowed Sampan boat to navigate deeper into the winding and tiny canals with their close-up view of daily river life.
+We have lunch on Turtle Island at a restaurant known for Mekong Delta specialties and continue to Vinh Long, passing landscapes and typical rural life on the Mekong Delta.
 Disembark and transfer to Can Tho for the night.
 Overnight at our hotel in Can Tho.

-Day 16: After breakfast transfer to your boat for a colorful two hour cruise to visit the Cai Rang Floating Market where you explore a lively scene.
-The waterways are packed with people from the surrounding rural areas to sell their fresh fruits and vegetables.
-We'll also make stops at a Bun Tau noodle factory and a rice husking mill.
-On our drive back to Saigon enjoy a lunch stop near My Tho.
+Day 16: After breakfast transfer to your boat for a colorful two hour cruise to the Cai Rang Floating Market to explore a lively scene.
+The waterways are packed with people from the surrounding rural areas, selling their fresh fruits and vegetables.
+We'll make stops at a Bun Tau noodle factory and a rice husking mill.
+On our drive back to Saigon, enjoy a lunch near My Tho.
 Overnight at our hotel in Saigon.

-Day 17: After breakfast, enjoy a morning drive through pastoral landscapes to the Tay Ninh Province, on the western side of Vietnam.
+Day 17: After breakfast, enjoy a morning drive through pastoral landscapes to the western Tay Ninh Province.
 At Tay Ninh visit the Cao Dai Great Temple, with its architecture straight from a Walt Disney movie.
-After lunch in a local restaurant, visit the famous Cu Chi Tunnels — an incredible underground network constructed by Vietnamese resistance fighters (Viet Cong) during their long struggle for independence.
+After lunch, visit the famous Cu Chi Tunnels — an incredible underground network constructed by Vietnamese resistance fighters (Viet Cong) during their struggle for independence.
 The Viet Cong built over 120 miles of underground tunnels connecting command posts, hospitals, shelters, and weapon factories.
 Dug in hard clay with hand tools and without the use of cement, parts of this amazing network were never discovered during the war.
 We'll enjoy an excellent dinner and overnight at our hotel in Saigon.

 Day 18: Your guide and car will meet you at the hotel for your departure transfer to Saigon's airport.